junxit/us-congress-bills-113/metadata.md

 - 2013-12-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7421-7422)
 - 2013-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7421-7422)
 - 2013-12-09 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2014-02-27 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+- 2014-06-18 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-07-31 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment in the nature of a substitute.
+With written report No. 113-231.
+- 2014-07-31 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment in the nature of a substitute.
+With written report No. 113-231.
+- 2014-07-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 518.